georgedaghlian/bebi103_web_rev/README.md

-# Reproducible Research Website Template
+# Reproducible Research Website TemplateSWS
 This repository is a bare-bones template website for publishing of your work as an interactive website.
 It's tailored for easy inclusion of data files, plots, and interactive figures.
 It is a heavily modified form of the Jekyll template